 Typical 3-Bedroom, 1-Bath Habitat Home (actual layout/size will vary based on occupancy #s).
 Bedrooms are modest sizes, typically just under 10’x10’.
 Houses are built on slabs, unless lot constraints dictate or house occupancy #s require more habitable space.
 Habitat does not build garages or provide basements.

 Note: New construction and rehabilitation projects may provide a set of circumstances combined with local code requirements, lot constraints or community covenants in which some of the guidelines cannot be met.

-You may download an Application Form by clicking on APPLY FOR A HOME at the top of this web page and dragging down to and clicking on APPLICATION.
+You may download an Application Form by clicking on APPLICATION.

 Habitat for Humanity of LaSalle, Bureau & Putnam Counties is pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the nation.
 We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, national origin, age, marital status, sexual orientation or sources of income.